-Our focus on Dementia
+Our focus on dementia

 Dementia is the single greatest cause of disability in older Australians.
 It is projected that the number of people living with dementia in Rockingham will significantly increase over the next 30 years.
 By 2050 the number will be six times compared to that of 2010, and the City will then be the WA metropolitan local government with the third highest number of people living with dementia.

-The City facilitates a monthly Memory Café for people living with dementia and their carers.
+We facilitate a monthly Memory Café for people living with dementia and their carers.
 Join in for a friendly cuppa and a chat to share experiences and memories, and make new friends.

 The Memory Café takes place on the third Monday of each month from 10am–12pm at The Clipper Café, 20-30 Patterson Road, Rockingham.